fennol

 pip install -U "jax[cuda12]"

-Then, you can clone and install FeNNol using pip:
+Then, you can clone the repo and install FeNNol using pip:

 git clone https://github.com/thomasple/FeNNol.git